A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

-where $f\s{elec}$ is the contribution to the free energy density of a solution.
-This contribution, $f\s{elec}$, can be evaluated for each of the three streams, and then multiplied by the respective volume flow rate, $\phi_{\text{v}}$, and all terms are added to $e\s{min}$ (with an additional minus-sign for the feed stream).
-The salt concentration in numbers per volume, $n_\infty$, relates to salt concentration $c_\infty$ in moles per volume according to $n_\infty = N\s{av} \, c_\infty$, where $N\s{av}$ is Avogadro's number.
-Furthermore, $\lambda\s{B}$ is the Bjerrum length which in water at room temperature is around $\lambda\s{B} \sim 0.72$~nm, and $k\s{B}$ is Boltzmann's constant.
-We can rewrite Eq.~\eqref{eq_Bjerrum_Maarten} to
+where $f\s{cou}$ is the contribution to the free energy density of a solution, $b\! = \!
+0.0605$~mM$^{-1/3}$ and $q$ is a size factor that for \ce{NaCl} is $q \! = \!
+0.19$, and $q\!=\!0.125$ for KCl.
+This contribution, $f_{\text{cou},j}$, can be evaluated for each of the three streams, and then multiplied by the respective volume flow rate, $\phi_{\text{v},j}$, and all terms are added to $e\s{min}$ (with an additional minus-sign for the feed stream).
+For salt mixtures other than 1:1 salts, numerical analysis of the extended Bjerrum theory is required~\cite{Biesheuvel_2020}.